walmartlabs/lacinia/README.md

 ## Status

-Because this library is aggressively targeting Clojure 1.9 and above, you should not use this in production until Clojure 1.9 is released.
-However, previous versions of this library which were written against earlier versions of Clojure are currently used in production.
-It's expected that this library will receive a 1.0.0 release at the same time Clojure 1.9 is released.
+Although this library is used internally, in production, it is still considered alpha software - subject to change.
+We expect to stabilize it in the near future.

 ## License